 Less than significant impact.
-The proposed project would not result in modifications to existing roadways.
-Therefore, the proposed project would not impede emergency access or evacuation.
-Consistent with the Fire Code, the City Fire Department would review the site plan for the proposed project to ensure adequate emergency vehicle access.
+The proposed project would not result in modifications to existing roadways in a way that would impede emergency access or evacuation.
+Consistent with the Fire Code, the City Fire Department would review the site plan for the project to ensure adequate emergency vehicle access.
 The proposed project would not impair or interfere with the implementation of an adopted City of San José or County of Santa Clara emergency response plan or emergency evacuation plan.
 Impacts would be less than significant.

-Removal of the 12 billboards would be limited to their existing footprints and would not impair an adopted emergency response plan or emergency evacuation plan.
+Removal of the 11 billboards would be limited to their existing footprints and would not impair an adopted emergency response plan or emergency evacuation plan.
 No impact would occur.